clman94/Wolf-Gang-Engine/README.md

 # Wolf-Gang Engine

 This is 2d engine that is meant to provide a simple platform for creating your own 2d games quick and easy.
-It features the ECS pattern as the framework for objects in a scene.
+It takes a lot of inspiration from Yoyo's GameMaker.

 It is still under heavy development so there isn't much to show here but here's a list of goals in mind:
-- Versatile and easy to use editor with satisfying visual feedback.
+- Versatile and easy to use editor.
-- Plenty of tools and templates for many different styles of game eg. platformer, top-down, physics-based, pixel art, and etcetera.
-So you can get a prototype of your game up and running with a few clicks.
+- Project files that work nice with git.
-- Flexible scripting to achieve the aforementioned point.
+- Flexible scripting using Lua.

 ### Building
 ___
 Building _should_ be quite simple.
-It uses modern C++17 features so **you are required to use the latest GCC 7, Clang 7, and VS 2017 15.7 compilers in order to compile this project correctly.** C++17 helped simplify some code that would otherwise be distasteful workarounds <cl><font size="1">(well... most of the script system code is riddled with distasteful workarounds but not as much as it could be *OK?*)</font></cl>.
+It uses modern C++17 features so **you are required to use the latest GCC 7, Clang 7, and VS 2017 15.7 compilers in order to compile this project correctly.**.
 3rdparty libraries are compiled as part of this project's source to ensure you have the correct version.

 Dependencies: